-One basis point is 0.01%.

-Issuer of the Capital Securities......
-Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.

-(Rabobank Nederland)

-(Rabobank International)

-Fiscal Agent, Principal Paying

-Agent and Transfer Agent......
-Deutsche Bank AG, London Branch

-Registrar and Paying Agent.....
-Deutsche Bank Luxembourg S.A.

-Listing Agent and Paying Agent......
-Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.

-(Rabo Securities)

-maturity date.

-annum payable semi-annually in arrear from (and including) the

-Issue Date, as more fully described under Condition 5.

-Interest Payment Dates ......
-Except as described below, interest will be payable on 6 June and 6 commencing on 6 December 2008.

-December in each year (each, an "Interest Payment Date"),

-bankruptcy of the Issuer; (b) a Moratorium; or (c) dissolution

-(ontbinding) of the Issuer, rank:

-(i) subordinate and junior to indebtedness of the Issuer (other than the Issuer's obligations under any guarantee or contractual right that effectively ranks pari passu with, or junior to, the Issuer's obligations under the Capital Securities (including, without limitation, the Existing Capital Securities and the Junior Member Certificates Related Agreements));

-- (ii) pari passu (a) with the Issuer's obligations under the guarantees and contingent guarantees in relation to the Non-cumulative Guaranteed Trust Capital Securities issued by Rabobank Capital Funding Trusts II, III, IV, V and VI and the corresponding Class B Capital Securities issued by Rabobank Capital Funding LLCs II, III, IV, V and VI, (b) with the Issuer's obligations under the Existing Capital Securities, and (c) effectively, with the most senior ranking preferred equity securities or preferred or preference shares of the Issuer; and - (iii) senior to the Issuer's obligations under the Junior Member Certificates Related Agreements and any other instruments ranking pari passu with the Junior Member
+Issuer of the Capital Securities - ve Centrale Raiffeisen-Boerenleenbank B.A.
+Nederland) Joint Lead Managers (Rabobank Credit Suis ve Centrale Raiffeisen-Boerenleenbank B.A.
+International) se Securities (Europe) Limited ach International Fiscal Agent, Principal Paying Agent and Transfer Agent Deutsche B Bank AG London Branch Registrar and Paying Agent ve Centrale Raiffeisen-Boerenleenbank B.A.
+Issue Size , Maturity Date The Capita maturity da l Securities are perpetual securities and have no scheduled te.
+Issue Date 24 Septemb ber 2008 Interest per annum l Securities will bear interest at a rate of 7.375 per cent. payable semi-annually in arrear from (and including) the as more fully described under Condition 5.
+Interest Payment Dates 24 Septem lescribed below, interest will be payable on 24 March and ber in each year (each, an "Interest Payment Date"), ag on 24 March 2009.
+Ranking unsecured bankruptcy ent obligations under the Capital Securities constitute obligations of the Issuer and shall, in the case of (a) the of the Issuer; (b) a Moratorium; or (c) dissolution g) of the Issuer, rank: (i) subordinate and junior to indebtedness of the Issuer (other than the Issuer's obligations under any guarantee or contractual right that effectively ranks pari passu with, or junior to, the Issuer's obligations under the Capital Securities (including, without limitation, the Existing Capital Securities and the Junior Member Certificates Related Agreements)); (ii) pari passu (a) with the Issuer's obligations under the guarantees and contingent guarantees in relation to the Non-cumulative Guaranteed Trust Preferred Securities issued by Rabobank Capital Funding Trusts II, III, IV, V and VI and the corresponding LLC Class B Preferred Securities issued by Rabobank Capital Funding LLCs II, III, IV, V and VI, (b) with the Issuer's obligations under the Existing Capital Securities, and (c) effectively, with the most senior ranking preferred equity securities or preferred or preference shares of the Issuer; and

-Certificates Related Agreements (in accordance with, and by virtue of, the subordination provisions of, the Junior Member Certificates Related Agreements) and any other instruments ranking pari passu therewith.
+(iii) senior to the Issuer's obligations under the Junior Member Certificates Related Agreements and any other instruments ranking pari passu with the Junior Member Certificates Related Agreements (in accordance with, and by virtue of, the subordination provisions of, the Junior Member Certificates Related Agreements) and any other instruments ranking pari passu therewith.